apostrophecms-legacy/apostrophe-site/README.md

         // owner: 'user'
       },

+      // Normally anyone who can edit a page or article etc. might
+      // introduce new tags.
+If this is set true, new tags can only
+      // be introduced via the admin tag editor
+      lockTags: false,

       // Set up email transport via nodemailer.
 By default sendmail is used because
       // it requires no configuration, but you may use any valid transport, see the
       // nodemailer module documentation.